iMAboud/iMA-Menu/README.md

 + Pros: Easy to memories, same password every time the downloader inserts.
 - Cons: Obviously security, I suggest to avoide setting the password easy to guess.

+ **Auto accept:**
+By default, you must press "Y" to accept receiving any file, to allow transfer without the need to accept just run in powershell/cmd:
+`croc --yes --remember`
+You'll be prompted to type a code from the uploader type anyting, accept one last time to confirm and save your config.

 ## Important Note
 The Download script will only accept 6+ digits.

 ## Screenshots

 ![upload](https://i.imgur.com/OGehNdS.png)
 ![downloading](https://i.imgur.com/tMEe1wy.png)

+## Debug
+Croc might not register itself by default to path, if you run into issues with transfering add croc to path in "System Environment Variables".
+Croc path `C:\Users\YourUser\AppData\Local\Microsoft\WinGet\Packages\schollz.croc_Microsoft.Winget.Source_xxxxxx`

 ## Donate